piyushchauhan/Learning_Python/README.md

 # Learning_Python
-This repository contains the programs I wrote while learning Python from the the book  "Automate the Boring Stuff with Python" (https://automatetheboringstuff.com/)
+This repository contains the programs I wrote while learning Python from the the book.
+"Automate the Boring Stuff with Python" (https://automatetheboringstuff.com/)

 You can do the following things from this book.